 As part of its commitment to student success, Colorado State University offers assistance and programs specifically for students whose parents did not complete a bachelor’s degree or higher.

 NALA is available to students who are citizens of tribes that have a historical legacy of occupation in Colorado and eligible transfer students from accredited tribal colleges and universities.

 Pre-Collegiate programs at Colorado State exist to create a pipeline of support for underrepresented and first-generation students to success before they begin their college career.

-The Commission on Women and Gender Equity is charged by the University President to identify gender equity and women’s issues and forward concerns, recommendations, and program ideas to the University administration through annual meetings with the President and consistent connection and routine communication with the Vice President for Diversity, who reports to the President.
+The Commission on Women and Gender Equity is charged by the University President to identify gender equity and women’s issues and forward concerns, recommendations, and program ideas to the University administration through annual meetings with the President and consistent connection and routine communication with the Vice President for Diversity.

 SDPS programs and services are designed to support students in a variety of ways and provide opportunities to successfully participate in, and contribute to, the diverse campus environment.